javierriveracastro/betteroll-swade/README.md

 - Catalá: David Montilla

 ## Acknowledgements
 - All the people reporting bugs and opening issues.
-Without them this module will be far worse.
+Without them this module would be far worse.
 - Atropos for making Foundry VTT
 - RedReign for Better Rolls 5e
 - FloRad for making the SWADE system for Foundry